Have you heard of the sunny 16 rule?

 Obviously, there’s more to exposure than that.
-But the sunny 16 rule is a good guesstimate and an excellent starting point for setting exposure.
+But the sunny 16 rule is a good guesstimate and an excellent starting point for setting exposure outside during the day.
 If you haven’t given manual mode a go yet, this is the easiest way to get started.

 Learn about the exposure triangle here: The exposure triangle – why is it so important to know?